Maxito7/CV-template/EN/experience.typ

 #job("Interactive University Campus Map (WebXR, JavaScript, Three.js)", "")[
     Preliminary research about the WebXR API and its potential uses for university apps, taking into account accessibility for users with older hardware.
 Creation and deployment of prototypes of an interactive map of the university campus using augmented reality (AR) through the WebXR API and Three.js library.
 ]
-#v(-14pt)
+*/
 #EXP(
   "Programming Laboratory Assistantance - PUCP",
   "San Miguel, Lima",
   "C & C++ language instructor",
     "August 2024-Present"
 )
 #job("University Programming Laboratory Assistant (PUCP)", "")[
-Teach students concepts of the C & C++ programming language in laboratory sessions, provide them assistance with their laboratory assignments and grade them afterwards.
+  Teach students concepts of the C & C++ programming languages in graded laboratory sessions, provide them assistance with their laboratory assignments and grade them afterwards.
 ]